TharushiLakshani2002/Island_Guide/README.md

 ## Project Setup:
 Bootstrapped with Create React App for easy React project setup without manual configuration.

 **My Island Guide** is a modern web application designed to help users explore island destinations with ease.
-Built with a **React.js** frontend, **Spring Boot** backend, and **MongoDB** database, the app provides an engaging and responsive experience for discovering attractions, planning activities, and getting local insights.
+Built with a **React.js** frontend the app provides an engaging and responsive experience for discovering attractions, planning activities, and getting local insights.

 ---

 ## 🚀 Tech Stack

 - **Frontend**: React.js, JavaScript, HTML, CSS

 ---